hansputera/brainly-scraper-languages/README.md

     }, { ... }
 ]
 ```

+#  ⏱ Changelogs
+You can check the changelogs on the [GitHub Releases Page](https://github.com/hansputera/brainly-scraper-languages/releases)

 # ⚙️ Issues and Bugs
 If you have problems using this library, you can create an issue in the [github repository](https://github.com/hansputera/brainly-scraper-languages).
 Remember, don't forget to read the instructions and try.